enreeco/salesforce-iot-nutellator-proxy/README.md

 Authorization: BASIC BASE64(username:password)
 ```

+Users are stored in a PostgreSQL database (see `utils\db.sql`): the database is initialized on startup.

 The proxy logs in to Salesforce using the provided username/password with a *OAuth Username-Password flow* and writes the `Nutellevel__e` platform event: an orchestration handles this event.

 ## Run Locally